HMI Open Gate Greta Valley Day

 Rob farms with Lauren and family at Greta Valley since early 1980s.
 Become concerned about looming issues with common farming practices, especially fertiliser use and grazing management.
 Started Soil Matters consultancy in 2003 to help farmers address these issues.

-Mark Stevenson farms with his father Ian at The Gums near Cheviot.
+Mark and Joanne Stevenson farm with Mark's parents Ian and Trish at The Gums near Cheviot.
 Their recent pasture renovation programme includes pastures mixes with cocksfoot, brome, philaris, lucerne, sub-clover, and plantain to deal with dry conditions.
 Mark will present observations of using pasture mixes to maintain productivity.

-An agribusiness tutor at Organic Training College, Lincoln University and Western TAFE, Orange, NSW, Australia, facilitator, speaker, and writer on Allan Savory’s Holistic Management and using livestock to enhance environmental services.
-John draws on observations and practices of an extensive global network regenerating pastures.
+John King is an agribusiness tutor at Organic Training College, Lincoln University and recently at Western TAFE, Orange, NSW, Australia.
+A facilitator, speaker, and writer on Allan Savory’s Holistic Management and how livestock can enhance environmental services to reduce farm risk.
+John draws on observations and practices for regenerating pastures from an extensive global network.